 You may find yourself in arbitration for recovery of investment losses caused by stockbroker or brokerage firm misconduct.
 Arbitration is an alternative dispute resolution process.
 Instead of a judge and jury, a panel of one to three impartial people hears the evidence and reaches a decision regarding your claim for losses.
+Securities arbitration is a common way to resolve disputes.

 Arbitration of securities related claims has dramatically increased since a United States Supreme Court decision in 1987 cleared the way for industry drafted arbitration agreements.
 While investors were initially concerned that these arbitrations would be unfair to them, recent statistical surveys have shown that investors often see surprisingly good results in arbitrations arising from securities related losses.
 Those same statistics show that investors who go into an arbitration represented by an attorney are 1.6 times more likely to receive at least 60% of their arbitration claim.
 Accordingly, if it appears that your investment losses are putting you on the road to arbitration, it makes sense for you to contact an attorney with experience handling securities claims.